 Dr. Andrew Wakefield

-In Ch8: Part 1, I presented a number of concerning details which showed how there is a significant double standard occurring in mainstream media reporting.
+In Ch8: Article 1, I presented a number of concerning details which showed how there is a significant double standard occurring in mainstream media reporting.
 On a later day I will go into much more detail about Dr. Andrew Wakefield, but until then, I will leave you with an interview he gave, linked here, where he talks about the professional misconduct hearing with the GMC, and the fraud accusations he's faced since.
 You can also read his account of what has happened to him, in his book titled Callous Disregard.

 Another British medical doctor faced a disciplinary hearing in 2007, also by the GMC, and again the allegations were of professional misconduct.
 In 2002, prior to the allegations, Dr. Donegan had provided testimony in a court case (2 fathers wanted their children vaccinated, and their ex-partners, the mothers of those children didn’t want their children vaccinated).
 Dr. Jayne Donegan testified in support of the mothers, stating that vaccinations are unnecessary.
 In 2004, the GMC charged her with professional misconduct for the testimony she provided in that trial.
 Her disciplinary hearing took place in 2007 and lasted for three weeks.
 Despite the odds stacked against her, the conclusion of trial was that Dr. Donegan was completely exonerated of all allegations of wrong doing and professional misconduct.